Archives for 2015

 Have a great month.

-Willoughby residents can shred up to 5 grocery size bags or 5 file boxes.
+Willoughby residents can bring up to 5 file boxes of documents to be shredded.

 The summer season is finally upon us and things are heating up, both temperature and activity-wise.

 I hope many of you can enjoy the 4th of July fireworks at South High.
 They go off about 9:45 pm (yes, on the 4th).